Residency Directors Forum 2018

 Gaylord Opryland Hotel, Nashville, TN

-goal is to provide residency educators with useful information to assist in the
+goal was to provide residency educators with useful information to assist in the

-overall growth of YOUR residency program.
+overall growth of their residency programs.
 Through direct interaction with the

-invited panelists, you will be provided with the tools needed to make a
+invited panelists, residency directors were provided with the tools needed to make a

-positive impact on residency education and training at your institution.
+positive impact on residency education and training at their institution.